Shuttle/Shuttle.Esb.Sql.Subscription/README.md

 # Shuttle.Esb.Sql.Subscription

-Sql RDBS implementation of the `IQueue` interface for use with Shuttl.Esb.
+Sql RDBS implementation of the `IQueue` interface for use with Shuttle.Esb.

 # Supported providers